mixpanel/docs/pages/docs/access-security/single-sign-on/shared-sso.md

 ### 2. [Set up SSO](/docs/access-security/single-sign-on/overview#scim) for the Admin Organization

-This is the same as if it were a regular Organization
+You do this in Mixpanel and your IDP.
+This is the same as if it were a regular Organization.

-### 3. Link any Organizations to the Admin Organization
+### 3. Link any Organizations to the Admin Organization in Mixpanel

 > ❗ Any existing SSO settings in the "Linked" Organization will be ignored after this step.